Veterinary Medicine

 Skills for Veterinary Medicine Majors

-veterinary medicine majors are found most commonly in careers in which the following skills are important:
+A major in veterinary medicine prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.